Urban Noir: The Scabrous City Stories

 The Rambler’s Rant: Imperfect Walks & Lots of Rain

-"Handy hikes, poor maps , Robson’s Ramblings stumbles through landscapes both rural and urban."
+"Handy hikes, crap maps , Robson’s Ramblings stumbles through landscapes both rural and urban."

 Kirkby Lonsdale: Not Ruskin’s View– 5 mile walk into the countryside.
 Then out with locals in Kirkby.